nic-str/astropix-doc/docs/astropix3/dac.md

 $$
 V_{out} = V(\text{vdda!}) \dfrac{\text{DACVAL}}{1023}
 $$
-If the external voltage card is used, the voltages will be forced to the values set by the voltagecard.
+If the external voltage card is used, the voltages will be forced to the values set by the external voltagecard.